OpenSats/website/docs/projects/jon_atack_project.md

 ---

 ## About this project

+Since the beginning, I have consistently been one of the most active contributors and reviewers on all areas of Bitcoin Core (top 4 committer, currently #15 all time), working and reviewing to move high-impact projects forward wherever needed.
+I also write and review for Bitcoin Optech and co-maintain the Bitcoin Core PR Review Club website and twitter account.

 I would continue to work consistently as one of the most prolific committers and reviewers on Bitcoin Core.